ofarrag9/HandiGo/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-## Support
-For support or to report issues, please file an issue on the GitHub issue tracker.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.